Download Valley: Adware

-Installed adware frequently attempts to hide its identity, prevent disabling, removal or restoring of previous settings, spy on the user's system and browsing habits, download and install further, unwanted software or open backdoors for possibly malicious attacks.
+Installed adware frequently attempts to hide its identity, prevent disabling, removing, or restoring previous settings, spy on the user's system and browsing habits, download and install further unwanted software, or open backdoors for possibly malicious attacks.

 Many security software vendors list these products in the category of potentially unwanted programs (PUP, also PUS or PUA) or grayware and offer detection and removal.
-This category is distinct from genuine malware and used for software from companies who can, as opposed to criminal underground programmers, threaten with or practice litigation.
+This category is distinct from genuine malware and is used for software from companies that can, as opposed to criminal underground programmers, threaten with or practice litigation.

-In 2013, the Download Valley company iBario was accused, by security software vendor Trend Micro, of distributing the Sefnit/Mevade malware through an installer and being related to a Ukrainian company considered immediately responsible for the malware.
+In 2013, the Download Valley company iBario was accused by security software vendor Trend Micro, of distributing the Sefnit/Mevade malware through an installer and being related to a Ukrainian company considered immediately responsible for the malware.

 Security software circumvention

 An unnamed Download Valley executive admitted to the Wall Street Journal that some companies employ teams of up to 15 developers to break through security suites that try to block their software.